kenshimoakwa/kenshimoakwa/README.md

 ### Welcome to my GitHub

 ## About me
-Hello!
-I am an aspiring data scientist majoring in Economics at International Christian University.
+Hello my name is Ken Shimokawa and I am an aspiring data scientist majoring in Economics at International Christian University.
 I have a certification in Data Science from the Jheronomous Academy of Data Science.
 My passion lies in uncovering insights from data and leveraging them to make informed decisions and drive impactful outcomes.

 ## Skills and Expertise